Written by Diana Rowe. Photographs by Diana Rowe.

 The Neches has been called “The Last Wild River” in east Texas, where the unique ecosystem and dense bottomland forests of hardwoods and pine trees surround you.

-Big Thicket National Preserve manages 80 miles of the Neces River from Town Bluff, just below B.A.
+Big Thicket National Preserve manages 80 miles of the Neches River from Town Bluff, just below B.A.
 Steinhagen Lake, to Beaumont.
 Distances between boat ramps vary from 10 to 40 miles.
-The river flows through bottomland hardwood forests for much of the this distance, while lakes and bayous become more common further south.
+The river flows through bottomland hardwood forests for much of this distance, while lakes and bayous become more common further south.
 These lakes and bayous step up the paddling adventure with interesting side trips, many explorable in less than a day.

 For those traveling to Beaumont and unfamiliar with the Neches River, its bayous and lakes, a safer option is to contact Big Thicket Outfitters, who will provide a guide and even rent canoes or kayaks.

-According to my guide, Gerald, “This is a family friendly river adventure.
-We’ve had an 84 year old grandmom paddling around the Madonna Tree in March, and a 3 year old with a lifejacket and noddles on each side experiencing the river with his strong swimming parents.”
+According to my guide, Gerald, “This is a family-friendly river adventure.
+We’ve had an 84-year-old grandmom paddling around the Madonna Tree in March, and a 3-year-old with a life jacket and noddles on each side experiencing the river with his strong swimming parents.”

 Official Texas Paddling Trail: Cooks Lake to Scatterman Paddling Trail

 Last year, the Neches River was officially approved by the State of Texas as a new paddling trail.
-The trail head for his new 4.8 mile paddling route starts at the LNVA’s saltwater barrier boat ramp (where I boarded for my Neches River adventure) and extends up the Neches River.
+The trailhead for his new 4.8-mile paddling route starts at the LNVA’s saltwater barrier boat ramp (where I boarded for my Neches River adventure) and extends up the Neches River.
 After a left fork to Pine Island Bayou, the trail enters Cook’s Lake before looping through the Big Thicket National Preserve to Scatterman Lake and back to the Neches River, now a Texas Parks & Wildlife Department official Paddling Trail.
 This looped style trail eliminates shuttling issues since there is only one access point.

 “This looped trail takes paddlers through a moss-draped cypress-tupelo marsh in the biologically diverse Big Thicket National Preserve,” according to Shelly Plante, Nature Tourism Manager for Texas Parks & Wildlife Division.
 “While the trail itself is relatively short, it can easily become an all-day adventure through oxbow lakes and marshes.”